-INTERFACE-ID (Optional) Specifies the port to be displayed. , (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
+INTERFACE-ID (Optional) Specifies the port to be displayed.
+3 (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
 No space is allowed before or after the comma. - (Optional) Specifies a range of interfaces.
-No space is allowed before and after the hyphen. brief Specifies to display brief ONVIF-based IP camera information. detail Specifies to display detailed ONVIF-based IP camera information.
+No space is allowed before or after the hyphen. brief Specifies to display brief ONVIF-based IP camera information. detail Specifies to display detailed ONVIF-based IP camera information.

-This command is used to display brief or detailed ONVIF-based IPC information.
+Use this command to display brief or detailed ONVIF-based IPC information.